alechenninger/blog/posts/stay_calm_stop_mocking.md

 Consider Mockito may be too good at what it does.
 Like habitual scrolling through endless social media and news feeds, we have found ourselves using it all the time to our own detriment.
 What happened?
-What could Mockito possibly be doing that is so bad for us?
+What could such a well-engineered, much loved library possibly be doing that is bad for us?

 I was once a frequent Mockito user, perhaps like you are now.
-Over time however, as my application architectures improved, as I began to introduce real domain models, my tests were becoming simpler, easier to add, and my services easier to develop.
-Tricky testing problems that loomed over my head for years were now trivialized.
-Much to my surprise, I wasn't using any Mockito at all.
+Over time however, as my application architectures improved, as I began to introduce real domain models, the tests I wrote were becoming simpler, easier to add, and services easier to develop.
+Tricky testing problems that loomed over my head for years now had obvious solutions.
+Much to my surprise, I was barely using Mockito at all.

 In this post, I demonstrate some compelling and often overlooked advantages to mock alternatives.
-I encourage casual and devout mock-ists alike to keep calm, open their minds, and try going without for a while.
-You may be surprised what you find.
-(I was!)
+We will explore the origins of mocking, why mocking may have become so ubiquitous, a world without mocking, and the system of incentives, practices, and abstractions that evolve as a result.
+Whether you are a casual or devout mock-ist, I encourage you to keep calm, open your mind, and try going without for a while.
+This post will guide you.
+You may be surprised what you find, as I was.

+// Likewise, if you find your projects suffer without mocking, I'd love to hear about it!

 ## Mocking 101